 Today millions of Deaf people, friends, colleagues, and family members speak ASL on a daily basis.
 ASL has been popular for a second language learning in post-secondary education.
 There are many ASL courses provided in secondary and post-secondary education as well as continuing education programs in North America.

 The public (hearing) attitude toward sign language and Deaf people have changed with more allyship and embrace for diversity and equality/equity.
-However, there is still a practice of audist attitude and systemic oppression (linguicism, audism, phonocentrism, and likes), especially in the medical niches.
+However, there is still a practice of audist attitude and systemic oppression (linguicism, audism, phonocentrism, oralism, and likes), especially in the medical niches.
+For example, baby sign language is cultural appropriation and it's as misleading and non-existent as "baby speech language".
 We still fight against other -isms, including cultural appropriation.

 Deaf people of all walks are proud bilingual-bicultural (or even multilingual-cultural).
 What unite Deaf people with intersectional identities all together with the common thread is Deafhood and the (signed) language -- the core identity of Deaf people.